 Going in the web browser I can also see that the new certificate is now used and the old one doesn’t have anything assigned to it ex

-UI shows certificates, one expired, one valid, for cluster manager Corfu.
+Certificates, one expired, one valid, for cluster manager Corfu.

 The final step I did was removing the old certificate by clicking on the 3 dots to left and picking delete from the menu

-UI shows certificate management with options to delete, export, or copy ID.
+Certificate management with options to delete, export, or copy ID.